thelloin/chip-8/README.md

 # chip-8

-This is an attempt to write an emulator for the chip-8 virtual machine.
+An emulator for the chip-8 virtual machine written in c++.
-The goal is to write two versions: one in c and one in c++.

 ### References
 Resources used